OAKVILLE, ON, July 2 - MBEC Communications Inc. (MBEC),

 Shoppers Drug Mart, Staples and Home Depot; and had annual revenues of

-Having led the Quebec expansion over the past three years and having been
+Having led the Quebec expansion over the past three years and

 involved in franchising for almost two decades, Druker has an in-depth